 3. The huge variety of comic books on the market

 Many people think of comic books as superhero stories that are mostly written to appeal to boys.
 Not true!
-Not only have comics and scary stories proven the popular choice for both boys and girls at the elementary and middle school levels, but there are comics on the market for every interest.
-Comic books can be funny, scary, written by men or by women, for kids, for adults – all kinds of different comics are out there, just like with traditional books.
+Not only have comics and scary stories proven the popular choice for children of all genders at the elementary and middle school levels, but there are comics on the market for every interest.
+Comic books can be funny, scary, written by many types of authors, for kids, for adults – all kinds of different comics are out there, just like with traditional books.

 4. A community of fans

 Many comics have developed a serious fan following, and comic fans love to connect with each other, whether online or in person.
 Comic conventions and expos are one of fans’ favorite ways to meet and learn about what’s new in the industry.
-Rosewood Arts Centre offers two major comic book events per year: Comic Book Studio Day in the spring and SuburbiCon: A Comic Creator Expo, which is right around the corner.
-Both these events are a great way to learn more about the world of comics, whether you’ve never picked one up or you’re a longtime fan.
+SuburbiCon: A Comic Creator Expo, presented by Rosewood Arts Centre and held at the Trent Arena (located at Fairmont High School), is right around the corner on October 6.
+This event is a great way to learn more about the world of comics, whether you’ve never picked one up or you’re a longtime fan.

 Berns, Gregory S. et al. “Short- and Long-Term Effects of a Novel on Connectivity in the Brain.”
 Brain Connectivity.
 Vol. 3, No. 6, 2013: 590 – 600.

 English, Melanie.
 “Raising Super Readers: The Benefits of Comic Books and Graphic Novels.”
 Scholastic Parents: Raise a Reader. www.scholastic.com/parents/blogs.
 October 22, 2014.
 Accessed September 12, 2017.

 “Five Reasons to Start Reading Comic Books.”
 Scribendi, Articles and Advice. www.scribendi.com/advice.
 Accessed September 12, 2017.